What is a fetoscopy?

 Why would my baby need FETO surgery before they're born?

 If you're pregnant and your baby has been diagnosed with CDH, you may be a candidate for fetoscopic endoluminal tracheal occlusion.

 In severe cases of CDH, babies are at risk for pulmonary hypoplasia (underdevelopment of the lungs), disease and death at birth.
-With FETO, we're able to improve development of the fetal lung before the baby is born.
+Studies suggest FETO improves the development of the fetal lung before the baby is born.
 Once your baby comes into the world, they may have improved postnatal lung function.